Academic Leadership Toolkit

 - The assistant/associate deans in the colleges who work directly with student issues can provide valuable advice to faculty and department chairs and sometimes have background information that can facilitate problem resolution.

-- The Associate Vice President for Faculty Development and Advancement [Jennifer Buchanan at 644-6876 or email@example.com] can help at any stage in the process.
+- The Associate Vice President for Faculty Development and Advancement (Dr. Amy Guerette at 644-6876 or firstname.lastname@example.org) can help at any stage in the process.

-- The Dean of Students Department will sometimes be involved as an advocate for the student and can also serve as a resource for the faculty.
-[Contact Tammy Patrick at firstname.lastname@example.org or Alan Acosta at email@example.com.
-Both may also be reached at 850-644-2428.]
+- The Department of Student Support & Transitions will sometimes be involved as an advocate for the student and can also serve as a resource for the faculty.
+Contact email@example.com or 850-644-2428.

-- The General Counsel’s advice is critical in some situations and can be accessed by contacting Jennifer Buchanan in the Office of Faculty Development and Advancement [644-6876].
+- The General Counsel’s advice is critical in some situations and can be accessed by contacting the Associate VP in the Office of Faculty Development and Advancement (850-644-6876).